Table of Contents

 3. Download macOS Ventura ISO File

-4. Open VMWare and click Create a new virtual machine.
+4. Open VMware and click Create a new virtual machine.

-6. Select Mac Apple OS X and in version, select macOS 13 and click Next.
+6. Select Apple macOS and in the version, select macOS 13 and click Next.

 7. Enter a name for your virtual machine (in my case: macOS 13) and click Next.

-8. Specify the size, keep anything above 80GB.
+8. Specify the size, keep anything above 80 GB.

 9. Click Customize Hardware.